 Breaking the Rules

 First, keep in mind that the business owner might not be familiar with the rules and laws regarding credit card surcharges.
-They’ve got a lot to deal with, and cutting their own revenue is not on the top of their list of priorities.
-If it’s a small business or mom-and-pop shop, just let them know that you think they may be breaking the rules.
-It’s in their best interest to know this, as they want to avoid problems with credit card companies and regulators.
-Large companies should already be well aware of the rules.
+Merchants have numerous rules and regulations to keep track of, and cutting their own revenue is not on the top of their list of priorities.

-Businesses with a loyal following can always let their customers know that they prefer not to take credit cards, and they might even be able to offer discounts for cash purchases.
+Any business with a loyal following can notify customers know that they prefer not to take credit cards, and the business might even be able to offer discounts for cash purchases.

 How to Report Problems

-If a business is blatantly breaking the rules and you want to do something about it, you can report the business to credit card companies, who have signed agreements with these businesses that prohibit such activity.
-Report violations by calling your card issuer using the number on the back of your card, or submit a complaint online:
+If a business is blatantly breaking the rules and you want to take meaningful action, you can report the business to credit card companies.
+Those payment networks have signed agreements with merchants that prohibit such activity.
+Report violations by calling your card issuer (using the number on the back of your card) or submit a complaint online:

-If businesses blatantly break the law (by adding surcharges in states that prohibit them or surcharging more than is allowed under federal law), you can also report them to your state’s Attorney General.
+When businesses blatantly break the law by adding surcharges in states that prohibit them or surcharging more than is allowed under federal law, you can report problems to your state’s Attorney General.

-Why businesses take the risk: If you’re curious about why companies might be willing to break rules and laws, their argument is this: They have to pay fees to accept credit cards, generally ranging from 1 to 3 percent of every transaction (fees for debit cards are lower than credit card fees), and they may pay per-transaction costs.
-In some industries, especially with small purchases, it’s hard to make any money when customers pay with a credit card.
+Why businesses take the risk: Why would a merchant be willing to break rules and laws for a few extra bucks?
+Businesses have to pay fees to accept credit cards, generally ranging from 1% to 3% of every transaction (fees for debit cards are usually lower than credit card fees), and they may pay additional per-transaction costs.
+In some industries, especially with small purchases, it’s hard to make a profit when customers pay with a credit card.

 If you want to support small businesses and local businesses, try to avoid paying with credit cards and tell your friends to do so.
-Less-expensive payment processing helps the merchant keep more of what they charge, and they won’t be so tempted to bend the rules.
+Less-expensive payment processing helps merchants keep more of what they charge, and they won’t be so tempted to bend the rules.